Wild Mood Swings: Contemporary

 When Gallup was asked in an interview if he was looking forward to touring considering the album's mixed reception, he responded: "Reviews really don't bother us.
 We feel very much at home now that the British press hate us once again.
 We found it a bit disconcerting when we released Wish and we were suddenly the British journalists' favourite band."

 Smith's initial response to the poorer reception was one of surprise: "I have been surprised at the differences of opinion with regards to Wild Mood Swings, because I think it’s really good."
 He also said that the variety and strength of the material made it "the best thing we've done".
-He felt confident in the album from the early stages of its creation, finding most of the criticism was illogical, saying that most them complained "that it sounds like The Cure", and believed the media perceived the band as out of touch with contemporary music, which amused him "because I'm a consumer, as well.
+He felt confident in the album from the early stages of its creation, finding most of the criticism was illogical, saying that most critics complained "that it sounds like The Cure", and believed the media perceived the band as out of touch with contemporary music, which amused him "because I'm a consumer, as well.
 I buy records.
 I listen to music.
 I know very well what's going on.
-But the hilarity is, had we come back and released a jungle album, and tried to be very 90s, it would have been completely absurd.
+But the hilarity is, had we come back and released a jungle album, and tried to be very '90s, it would have been completely absurd.
 I mean, we listen to jungle backstage, but I can't really see us playing it.
 To me, it's like I've never felt that we're in competition with other people.
-I've always thought they we just offer another choice."
+I've always thought that we just offer another choice."